keram/refinerycms-snippets/readme.md

 ## TODO

 ### to 1.0
-* Snippet selector in page administration.
+* Snippet selector in page administration. -- done
 * Save and Continue button
 * Documentation
 * Tests